ZoneMinder/zoneminder/README.txt

    address  for network cameras or a simple numeric camera  id for other cameras.
-   --autostop=<timeout> - This indicates whether an  automatic timeout  should be applied to `stop' the given command.
-It will  only be included for `continuous' commands, as listed below,  and will be a timeout in decimal seconds,  probably fractional.
+   --autostop=<timeout> - This indicates whether an  automatic timeout  should be applied to 'stop' the given command.
+It will  only be included for 'continuous' commands, as listed below,  and will be a timeout in decimal seconds,  probably fractional.
    --command=<command> - This specifies the command  that  the